 - Additional Living Expenses are covered if your home or apartment is made uninhabitable by any covered peril.
 This policy also pays for your increased living expenses while you are displaced due to mandatory evacuation.

 HOW MUCH DOES RENTER’S INSURANCE COST?

 In most cases, Renters Insurance costs only a few hundred dollars a year.
 That's right, for around the cost of one monthly car payment you can protect yourself from theft, fire, wind, water damage and other covered hazards for an entire year.
 Can't afford even that small amount at one time?
 That’s not a problem because Dan Burghardt Insurance knows how important this coverage is, so we offer payment plans that make this already inexpensive coverage even more affordable.
-How affordable?
-Check the Sample Rates and payment plans below.
-The fact is, your landlord may be sympathetic about the floodwater in your living room or your stolen sound system, but you are the person who will have to replace all of your damaged or stolen belongings!
+The fact is, your landlord may be sympathetic about your stolen sound system, but you are the person who will have to replace all of your damaged or stolen belongings!

 HOW MUCH COVERAGE DO I NEED?